Skip to main content

 Biographical Note

-Molly Peacock was born in Buffalo, New York in 1947 and graduated with a B.A. from Binghamton University and M.A. from The Writing Seminars at Johns Hopkins University.
-A poet and creative nonfiction writer, she is the author of seven collections of poems, including Cornucopia: New and Selected Poems, and The Analyst.
-Her other works include a memoir, Paradise Piece by Piece; a one-woman staged monologue in poems, The Shimmering Verge; and the noted biography The Paper Garden.
-Passionate about bringing poetry to the public, Peacock was one of the creators of Poetry in Motion on New York city's subways and buses; she also inaugurated The Best Canadian Poetry series.
-Her poems appear in The Oxford Book of American Poetry and many other anthologies.
+Molly Peacock was born in Buffalo, New York in 1947 and graduated with a B.A. magna cum laude from Binghamton University and M.A. with honors from The Writing Seminars at Johns Hopkins University, as a Danforth Foundation Fellow.
+A distinguished poet, biographer, and creative nonfiction writer, she is the author of eight collections of poems, including The Widow's Crayon Box, Cornucopia: New and Selected Poems, and The Analyst.

 Extent